Mister Mxyzptlk: Powers and abilities

 Mister Mxyzptlk possesses the ability to warp reality, which has been described alternatively as the product of fifth dimensional magic or their technology, which is so advanced that, to third dimensional beings, it looks like magic.
 He is virtually immortal and omnipotent.
 Attendant with his abilities is the fact that Mxyzptlk himself is not limited by physical laws: he needs no sustenance such as air or water, can exist in any environment, can teleport anywhere, and is not susceptible to physical harm.
 His only apparent vulnerability is that whenever he speaks his name backwards, he is shunted back to the fifth dimension, and all effects of his magic vanish.
 This also has occurred with an indirect application of that rule; on one occasion, Mxyzptlk was banished by a backward-played tape recording of his own voice saying his name.

 However, such a banishment is a temporary deterrent.
 After 90 days, Mxyzptlk can again visit the third dimension at will.
 His reality-warping powers exist in the fifth dimension, but he exerts less control compared to the third dimension, due to the presence of other imps with the same powers.

-Though arguably the most powerful of Superman's recurring enemies, the scope of Mxyzptlk's true potential is limited by his personality.
-His gullible nature makes it easy for Superman or other individuals to trick him into saying his name backwards, and he is overall a fun-loving prankster who prefers to use his power for childish mischief and light-hearted harassment rather than malicious destruction or torment.
-Thus, he is more of an annoyance than a true threat.
+The scope of Mxyzptlk's true potential is limited by his personality.
+His gullible nature makes it easy for Superman or other individuals to deceive him into uttering his name backwards, and overall, he is a prankster who prefers to use his power for juvenile mischief and light-hearted harassment rather than outright malicious destruction or torment.

 The only exception to this aspect of his personality is the aforementioned interpretation by Alan Moore in Whatever Happened to the Man of Tomorrow?, where Mr Mxyzptlk shows the darker side of his omnipotence: his reality-manipulating powers go as far as to make him act as a puppeteer manoeuvring powerful characters such as Bizarro, Brainiac, Lex Luthor and the Legion of Super-Villains.